GoogleChrome/web.dev/src/site/content/en/learn/html/details/index.md

 authors:
   - estelleweyl
 description: Discover how the very useful details and summary elements work, and where to use them.
-date: 2023-13-02
+date: 2023-14-02
 tags:
   - html
 ---

 A disclosure widget is a user interface control that hides and shows content.
 If you are reading this on web.dev, and your viewport is less than 106 ems wide, clicking on the "On this page" above this paragraph reveals the table of contents for this section.
-If you don’t see it, shrink the browser to view the table of contents navigation on this page as a disclosure widget.
+If you don't see it, shrink the browser to view the table of contents navigation on this page as a disclosure widget.

-TO DO: Add an image or video of this interaction.

 The [accordion](https://en.wikipedia.org/wiki/Accordion_(GUI)) graphical user interface is a series of vertically stacked disclosure widgets.
 A common use case for the accordion UI is the Frequently Asked Questions (FAQ) page on many sites.